DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 4c.
 Billy Goats Gruff: for string quintet: 2/1/1/1.
 See I/V/6.

 4d.
-Billy Goats Gruff: Original piano version, performed by Carmen Rodriguez-Peralta.
+Billy Goats Gruff: Original piano version was dedicated to, & performed by Carmen Rodriguez-Peralta.
 See II/IIIc/2.
 The recording was used as the sound track for "The Train" which appeared on BNN-TV as part of "Crazy Dinosaurs."
+Please see the video, with the Ms. Peralto's recording, below: III/III/4.

 IIb.
 Concertos for one Soloist and Orchestra:

-1. Lunar Eclipse: Concerto for Tenor Saxophone, or Bass Clarinet: 8 minutes;
+Concerto for Tenor Saxophone, or Bass Clarinet: 8 minutes.

 1a.
 Concerto for Tenor Saxophone, or Bass Clarinet: Lunar Eclipse: